Dynamic Risk Assessments explained

 How do you complete a Dynamic Risk Assessment?

-We all subconsciously carry out our own Dynamic Risk Assessments daily e.g. when crossing the road, boarding a train or inviting someone into our homes.
+We all subconsciously carry out dynamic risk assessments in daily life, such as when identifying potential risks while crossing the road, boarding a train, or assessing a visitor before inviting them into our homes.
 A Dynamic Risk Assessment is a more deliberate approach where the worker runs through the potential risks in their mind, mentally assessing each risk and making a conscious decision about how they will proceed.

 There are 5 steps to a good Dynamic Risk Assessment: